ArthurChiao/arthurchiao.github.io/_posts/2020-09-12-cilium-life-of-a-packet-pod-to-service.md

 <p align="center"><img src="/assets/img/cilium-life-of-a-packet/neutron-ovs-path.png" width="80%" height="80%"></p>
 <p align="center">Fig 1.
 Network topology inside an OpenStack compute node</p>

-When network problems are reported, such as one container can't reach another one, you could capture the traffic along the forwarding path, and by combining routing table and ARP table information, most of the time you could quickly locate the question.
+When network problems are reported, such as one container not reaching another one, you could capture the traffic along the forwarding path, and by combining routing table and ARP table information, most of the time you could quickly locate the problem.

 Unfortunately, **the topology is no longer that straight forward in Cilium networking solution**.
 For example, below is the network topology inside